aouse/saber/README.md

 + **CSS Modules:** provide scoped, maintainable styles for each component.

 + **Persistence and state management:** Patterns and document(generated text)  state are synced to localStorage for session persistence.
-Redux Toolkit manages global (local) state, including patterns, approvals, and document text.
+Redux Toolkit manages global state, including patterns, approvals, and document text.

-+ **Testing:** Vitest and Testing Library are used for unit and component tests.
++ **Testing:** Vitest and React Testing Library are used for unit and component tests.

 ### Assumptions Made During Implementation
 + Regex patterns are stored as plain strings and validated using JavaScript's RegExp constructor.